PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Here you can find the .dxf file to create the program on a CNC milling machine.
 If you do not have the equipment and/or the knowledge do not hesitate to contact local suppliers and fablabs.

->[!NOTE]
+!!! note

-> Depending on stock availability, FairScope can also be considered as a supplier.
+	Depending on stock availability, FairScope can also be considered as a supplier for the Structure Bamboo Plate.

 | Files                     | Description                              |